 What is advance care planning?

-Advance care planning is a service that supports conversations between you and your doctors and non-physician practitioners (NPPs) to decide what type of care may be right for you if you have a life-limiting conditions or incapacitating illness.
+Advance care planning canters on what type of care may be right for you if you have a life-limiting condition or incapacitating illness.
+It involves conversations between you and your doctors and non-physician practitioners (NPPs).

 Is advance care planning the same as an advance directive?

-Advance care planning is not the same as an advance directive.
-An advance directive is a legal document that specifies what should happen if a person is no longer able to make his/her own medical decisions.
+No, advance care planning is not the same as an advance directive.
+An advance directive is a legal document that specifies what should happen if a person is no longer able to make their own medical decisions.
 Advance directives take many forms, such as living wills and durable powers of attorney for health care.

-If you are looking to prepare an advance directive, you should download your state forms and complete these according to your state’s rules to make the documents legally binding.
-Your doctor/NPP can assist with the completion of these forms.
+If you are looking to prepare an advance directive, you should download your state forms and complete them according to your state’s rules.
+This will make the documents legally binding.
+Your doctor or NPP can help you complete these forms.

 Do I have to have a terminal illness to take advantage of this benefit?

-No. The advance care planning benefit is open to anyone with Medicare.
-Indeed, often the best time to begin to discuss end-of-life care may be before a person is diagnosed with a life-threatening condition, when there is plenty of time to consider your preferences.
+No. The Part B advance care planning benefit is open to anyone with Medicare.
+In fact, the best time to begin to discuss end-of-life care is before you're diagnosed with a life-threatening condition.
+That way, you have plenty of time to consider your preferences.

-Having these discussions early also may be useful in guiding future care and treatment decisions by family members and caregivers should you become incapacitated and unable to make your choices known.
+Having these discussions early can also help guide future care and treatment decisions by your family and caregivers should you become incapacitated and unable to make your choices known.

 Advance care planning is not meant to be a one-time conversation, but a series of discussions over the course of a person’s life.